percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/restoring_individual_tables.rst

   /data/backups/mysql/test/export_test.ibd

-when you prepare the backup, add the extra parameter :option:`xtrabackup --export` to the command.
+when you prepare the backup, add the extra parameter :option:`--export` to the command.
 Here is an example:

 .. code-block:: bash